 - Management at the young company was competent and shareholder-friendly.
 Return on equity (ROE) was 35% in 1971.
 Return on assets was 10%.
 The very next year, ROE was an absurd 63%.
 In other words, Sam Walton and his team were maximizing the business model.

 - President Sam Walton had a clear and compelling vision for the future.
 That vision included dominant store growth in communities within 300 miles of the distribution center and an efficient business model that could maintain the lowest possible prices and margins.

 Those three Rule Breaking tenets formed the basis of Wal-Mart's sustainable advantage and helped it become one of the strongest public companies in the world.

-Accelerating sales, a sustainable advantage, and smart management are three factors the Motley Fool Rule Breakers team uses to identify tomorrow's landscape-changing companies today.
-They were the key to Wal-Mart's success, and they also catapulted a number of other industry-leading companies, including Microsoft
+Accelerated sales, sustainable advantage, and smart management are three factors the Motley Fool Rule Breakers team uses to identify tomorrow's landscape-changing companies today.
+They were the keys to Wal-Mart's success, and they also recently catapulted a number of other big gainers, including Amedisys